dataluscorp/browser/toolkit/mozapps/extensions/docs/SystemAddons.rst

 System Add-ons Overview
 =======================

-System add-ons are a method for shipping extensions to Firefox that:
+System add-ons are a method for shipping extensions to Datalus that:

 * are hidden from the about:addons UI
 * cannot be user disabled
 * can be updated restartlessly based on criteria Mozilla sets

-Generally these are considered to be built-in features to Firefox, and the fact that they are extensions and can be updated restartlessly are implementation details as far as users are concerned.
+Generally these are considered to be built-in features to Datalus, and the fact that they are extensions and can be updated restartlessly are implementation details as far as users are concerned.

-If you'd like to ship an add-on with Firefox or as an update (either to an existing feature or as a "hotfix" to patch critical problems in the wild) please contact the GoFaster team: https://mail.mozilla.org/listinfo/gofaster
+If you'd like to ship an add-on with Datalus or as an update (either to an existing feature or as a "hotfix" to patch critical problems in the wild) please contact the GoFaster team: https://mail.mozilla.org/listinfo/gofaster

-The add-ons themselves are either legacy Firefox add-ons or WebExtensions.
+The add-ons themselves are either legacy Datalus add-ons or WebExtensions.
 They must be:

 * restartless